Medically reviewed by Drugs.com. Last updated on Mar 25, 2019.

 Canadian labeling: Known severe hypersensitivity to cetuximab or any component of the formulation

-Note: Premedicate with an H1 antagonist (eg, diphenhydramine 50 mg) IV 30 to 60 minutes prior to the first dose; premedication for subsequent doses is based on clinical judgment.
+Note: Premedicate with an H1 antagonist (eg, diphenhydramine) IV 30 to 60 minutes prior to the first dose; premedication for subsequent doses may be necessary based on clinical judgment.

-Colorectal cancer, metastatic, KRAS wild-type (without mutation): Adults: IV:
+Colorectal cancer, metastatic, KRAS wild-type (without mutation): IV:

 Initial loading dose: 400 mg/m2 infused over 120 minutes